ivars-melecis/privacy-manager/README.md

  *  Intended to be used along with PrivacyManager JS plugin
  *  var_dump(getPrivacyPref('functional'));
  *  Two named arguments.
- *  $name - name of the cookie or cookiee group in question.
+ *  $name - name of the cookie or cookie group in question.
 Matches input field name in Privacy Manager HTML
  *  $cookie - cookie name in browser.
 Defaults : 'privacy-preferences'.
 This should match with the one set in Privacy Manger.
  *
  *  Returns '' (empty string) if no key/preference is found within cookie or boolean. true - (cookie) approved, false - (cookie) denied.